runatlantis/atlantis/runatlantis.io/docs/deployment.md

 Another option is [Azure Container Instances](https://docs.microsoft.com/en-us/azure/container-instances/).
 See this community member's [repo](https://github.com/jplane/atlantis-on-aci) or the new and more up-to-date [Terraform module](https://github.com/getindata/terraform-azurerm-atlantis) for install scripts and more information on running Atlantis on ACI.

+**Note on ACI Deployment:** Due to a bug in earlier Docker releases, Docker v23.0.0 or later is required for straightforward deployment.
+Alternatively, the Atlantis Docker image can be pushed to a private registry such as ACR and then used.

 ### Roll Your Own
 If you want to roll your own Atlantis installation, you can get the `atlantis` binary from [https://github.com/runatlantis/atlantis/releases](https://github.com/runatlantis/atlantis/releases)